durrantlab/webina/README.md

 save those files.

-__Run Vina from Command Line.__ Similar to the "Input Parameters" tab, the "Output" Tab also includes a "Run Vina from Command Line" Subsection.
-This section makes it easy for users to reproduce Webina's results using stand-alone Vina.
+__Run Vina from Command Line.__ Similar to the "Input Parameters" tab, the "Output" tab also includes a "Run Vina from Command Line" subsection.
+This subsection makes it easy for users to reproduce Webina's results using stand-alone Vina.
 It also reminds users what parameters they selected to generate the displayed Webina output.